 5. Report Writing Seminars / Standards Practice Review

-As of January 1, 2007, all license applicants MUST attend the Report Writing Seminar and Standards of Practice Review before a Home Inspector License will be issued.
-Please contact the Board office at email@example.com to reserve a spot for the next available class, or visit the calendar on the website for a list of scheduled classes.
+As of January 1, 2007, all license applicants MUST attend the Standards of Practice and Report Writing Seminar before a Home Inspector License will be issued.
+Visit the calendar on the website for a list of scheduled classes.
+If there are no scheduled classes please check back as the calendar is updated daily. https://lsbhi.state.la.us/calendar/

 6. Obtain Insurance